metacpan/metacpan-cpan-extracted/distros/D/DateTime-Format-ISO8601/README.md

 - Doug Bell <doug@preaction.me>
 - joe <draxil@gmail.com>
+- Liam Widdowson <lbw@telstra.com>
 - Thomas Klausner <domm@plix.at>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2020 by Joshua Hoblitt.
+This software is copyright (c) 2021 by Joshua Hoblitt.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.